We accept Medicaid & most insurances. View list

 Discover inspiring careers for individuals on the autism spectrum!
 Unlock unique strengths and build a bright future with these top jobs for autistic adults.

-Understanding Autism-Friendly Careers
+Understanding Autism-Friendly Jobs

 1. Structured and predictable routines: Many individuals with autism excel in environments that have clear routines and predictable schedules.
-Autism-friendly careers often provide this structured framework, enabling individuals to work efficiently and comfortably.
+Autism-friendly jobs and careers often provide this structured framework, enabling individuals to work efficiently and comfortably.

 2. Attention to detail: People on the autism spectrum often have an exceptional eye for detail and a strong focus on accuracy.
 Jobs that require meticulous work and attention to detail can be a great fit for individuals with autism.

 3. Clear communication: Effective communication is essential in any workplace.
-Autism-friendly careers value clear and direct communication, ensuring that expectations and instructions are conveyed in a way that individuals on the spectrum can easily understand.
+Autism-friendly jobs value clear and direct communication, ensuring that expectations and instructions are conveyed in a way that individuals on the spectrum can easily understand.

-Benefits of Autism-Friendly Careers
+Benefits of Autism-Friendly Jobs

 2. Increased job satisfaction: When individuals are in a work environment that understands and supports their needs, job satisfaction tends to increase.
 Feeling valued and appreciated for their contributions can have a positive impact on overall well-being.